What is sustainable travel and why is it important? Why should an average traveler be concerned about it?

 Explaining something in a boring way often puts us into the mode of resistance.
 This is almost inevitable regardless of how important the topic is.
-Be it healthy food, environmental problems, plastic waste, climate change or even bloody war somewhere.
+Be it healthy food, environmental problems, plastic waste, climate change, or even bloody war somewhere.
 We just do not care much unless:

 a.
 It has a direct impact on us,

 b.
-Someone tells us a story in a way that makes us feel if we have experienced it by ourselves (even if we have not).
+Someone tells us a story in a way that makes us feel as if we have experienced it by ourselves (even if we have not).

 Many important global messages and stories remain unnoticed because we simply cannot personally relate to them.
 This very much applies to almost anything, including sustainable travel.